Approximate Strategyproofness in Large, Two-Sided Matching Markets: Introduction

 \section{Introduction}

-\begin{multicols}{2} Approximate strategy-proofness is observed in large matching markets where the percentage of agents who can usefully deviate is small.
-A research paper exploring this concept is Roth and Elliot, 1990\cite{roth}.
-It presents how the labor-market matching between newly graduated physicians and hospitals benefit from the discovery that \textit{"Opportunities for strategic manipulations, are surprisingly small"} i.e. they show how approximate strategy-proofness makes their matching algorithm more robust in a large market.
-Clearly, the implications of the property could in many cases be important when deciding how to implement large matching markets.
-For example, by giving market designers the opportunity to trust the agents to report truthfully even though the DA mechanism is not technically strategy-proof.
+\begin{multicols}{2} Approximate strategyproofness is observed in large matching markets where the percentage of agents who can usefully deviate is small.
+This phenomenon is further explored in \cite{roth}.
+It presents how the labor-market matching between newly graduated physicians and hospitals benefit from the discovery that \textit{"Opportunities for strategic manipulations, are surprisingly small"} i.e. they show how approximate strategyproofness makes their matching algorithm more robust in a large market.
+Clearly, the implications of the property could, in many cases, be important when deciding how to implement large matching markets, for example, by allowing market designers to trust the agents to report truthfully even though the DA mechanism is not technically strategy-proof.

-In this paper we are running multiple simulations to analyze how and when one can approximate strategy-proofness.
-Furthermore, we are aiming at simulating different amounts of correlation between the agents' preferences in the market.
-In researching these properties we hope to get new insights into when approximate strategy-proofness can reliably mitigate gaming of the system, and for what market size, length of preference lists, and preference correlation it appears effective to a lesser extent.
+In this paper, we run multiple simulations to analyze how and when one can approximate strategyproofness.
+Furthermore, we aim to simulate different amounts of correlation between the agents' preferences in the market.
+In researching these properties, we hope to get new insights into when approximate strategyproofness can reliably mitigate gaming of the system and for what market size, length of preference lists, and preference correlation it appears effective to a lesser extent.

-Our hypothesis is that we will witness a near strategy-proofness for sufficiently large markets and that the length of the reported preference ordering and the amount of correlation will have an effect on the approximation to strategy-proofness.
-All source code can be found on the \href{https://github.com/weird-foreign-guys/large_matching_market}{\textbf{GitHub-repo here}}. \end{multicols}
+We hypothesize that we will witness a near strategyproofness for sufficiently large markets and that the length of the reported preference ordering and the amount of correlation will affect the approximation to strategyproofness.
+All source code can be found on the \href{https://github.com/weird-foreign-guys/large_matching_market}{\textbf{GitHub-repo}}. \end{multicols}